Overview

 How the camera is used

-What the camera never does
+What never happens

 What you need

-- Windows camera permission for CCP — granted on first consent
+- Windows camera permission for CCP

-- Even, frontal lighting — harsh side-light breaks iris detection
+- Even, frontal lighting.
+Harsh side-light breaks iris detection.

 - A stable seating position 50-70 cm from the camera, with your whole face in frame